-We hiked up the day before and scouted around, and found this amazing location where there was this ridge and the glacier behind.
+We hiked up the day before, and scouted around, and found this amazing location with a ridge and the glacier behind.
 It was pretty incredible, and I knew this was where I wanted to do the first shoot.

 Make magic with light

 I use all kinds of lighting setups on commercial shoots — but when it’s just me and the Nikon Z 6II up in the mountains, it’s all about available light.
-A really dramatic landscape shot lets you feel what it’s like to be in these beautiful, inspiring places.
-And that means using the light to get your subjects to pop from the background, while you’re also highlighting the shape and detail in the scenery and the landscape.
+A really dramatic landscape shot makes you feel involved in these beautiful, inspiring places.
+It also means you need to use the light to get your subjects to pop from the background, while you’re also highlighting the shape and detail in the scenery and the landscape.

 On this shoot I was mostly trying to put the light off to the side of the athletes, and a little behind, which brings out the detail on the runners and the rocks.
 It really gives you a feel for what it’s like to be in the landscape.

-The planning was all about finding a spot where that was possible.
-And then shooting at a time of day when the light is right.
+The planning was all about finding a spot where that was possible and then shooting at a time of day when the light is right.
 I don’t like to shoot at midday, when the light is hard and overhead.
-Early morning, later afternoon into evening — these are the times when the light is softer and angled, which lets you highlight the details of your subject, or sculpt the surroundings with plenty of texture.
+Early morning, late afternoon into evening — these are the times when the light is softer and angled, which lets you highlight the details of your subject, or sculpt the surroundings with plenty of texture.